The Purpose of Filing a Float Plan

 Tips for Filing a Float Plan

-• Consider weather conditions and how they might affect your timing and route.
+- Factor in weather conditions and how they affect your timing and route.
+If conditions are marginal, build extra time into your return window.

 Technology and Float Plans